 Alpine strawberries are very prolific and will produce berries in the first year.
-The berries are sweet and tangy and about twice the size of the wild ones on compact, runnerless plants.
-Alpine strawberries bear fruit from June til frost.
+The strawberries are sweet and tangy and about twice the size of the wild ones on compact, runnerless plants.
+Alpine strawberries bear fruit from June till frost.
 It can even be grown indoors in a sunny window.
 These strawberries are a hardy perennial and will do well once established.
-You can sow them indoors in early spring, and then transplant them once they are a good size and when there is no risk of frost outside.
-An easy project is to make your own plastic pots by cutting the top off of pop bottles.
-Fill it with some store bought (sterilized) soil, surface sow the seed, and press seed into soil (needs light to germinate).
-It’s a very easy project to get your strawberries started early.
+You can sow them indoors in early spring and then transplant them once they are a good size and when there is no risk of frost outside.
+An easy project is to make your plastic pots by cutting the top off of pop bottles.
+Fill it with some store-bought (sterilized) soil, surface sow the seed, and press seed into the soil (needs light to germinate).
+It’s a straightforward project to get your strawberries started early.

 A tea can be made out of the berries and leaves.
-There are many health benefits provided from it, treating ailments such as: protecting against degeneration of the eyes, arthritis and gout, high blood pressure, heart disease, improving cognitive function, treatment for diarrhea, and more.
+There are many health benefits provided from it, treating ailments such as: protecting against eyesight degeneration, arthritis and gout, high blood pressure, heart disease, improving cognitive function, treatment for diarrhea, and more.

 Perennial: Hardy in zones 3 to 10.
 Full sun to partial shade.
-Prefers moist, fertile, well-drained soil with a pH of 6 to 6.5.
+Strawberries prefer moist, fertile, well-drained soil with a pH of 6 to 6.5.
 Surface sow seed as it needs light to germinate.
 For best germination results grow indoors in sterilized soil; black earth/peat moss mixture.
-Keep soil moist but not soggy.
-Transplant outside after risk of frost.
+Keep soil moist but not soggy—transplant outside after the risk of frost.
 Germination takes 2 to 4 weeks.